 Making an appointment

-Medical card – a medical card issued by the Health Service Executive (HSE) allows the holder to received certain health services free of charge, such as GP visits, maternity and infant care, inpatient and outpatient public hospital treatment, dental, aural and optical treatment and some social and personal services among others.
+Medical cards issued by the Health Service Executive (HSE) allow the holder to receive certain health services free of charge, such as GP visits, maternity and infant care, inpatient and outpatient public hospital treatment, dental, aural and optical treatment and some social and personal services among others.